-The Climate Explorer is a web application offering interactive maps and graphs to assist users in decision-making and resilience-building contexts.
-Built to support the U.S. Climate Resilience Toolkit, the Climate Explorer helps people explore the exposure of human populations and valued assets to climate-related hazards that may put those assets at risk.
+The Climate Explorer is a web application offering interactive maps and graphs to assist users in making decisions for building resilience to extreme events.
+Built to support the U.S. Climate Resilience Toolkit, the Climate Explorer helps people explore projected climate conditions that may put people, property, and other assets at risk.

-Graphs in Climate Explorer show results generated by global climate models for the Coupled Model Intercomparison Project Phase 5 (CMIP5).
+For the contiguous United States, graphs in Climate Explorer show results generated by global climate models for the Coupled Model Intercomparison Project Phase 5 (CMIP5).
 The climate model data were statistically downscaled using the Localized Constructed Analogs method (LOCA; Pierce et al. 2014).

 For projected climate conditions, we present summaries for two potential futures derived from LOCA statistically downscaled data, obtained through the ACIS webservice.
 The two potential futures are labeled Lower emissions and Higher emissions; they represent scenarios RCP 4.5 and RCP 8.5, respectively.
 Learn more about Representative Concentration Pathways (RCPs) »

 To produce maps of Percent Change in Precipitation, we first calculated monthly averages of Total Precipitation for the period 1961-1990 (we refer to these values as the 30-year climatology).
 For January, April, July, and October—the middle month of each season—we calculated 10-year averages of Total Precipitation for the 1950s through the 2000s, and subtracted the appropriate monthly climatology from them.
 We divided the difference by the climatology, and then multiplied the result by 100.
 For future decades, we used the weighted mean of the 32 models in the LOCA dataset to calculate decadal averages for each of the four representative months, and followed the procedure above to calculate percent change relative to the 30-year climatology.